Fifty years ago today, the United States of America dropped four nuclear bombs on Spain. It was an accident.

 Despite the intense efforts at the time, the U.S. government didn’t fully clean up the accident and parts of Palomares remain contaminated, a half century later.
 In 2011, then-Secretary of State Hillary Clinton described Palomares as “a long-standing legacy issue.”
 “I think... the Obama administration is taking the Spanish concerns very seriously,” she said then.

-A 2006 State Department cable published by the anti-secrecy website WikiLeaks says that the U.S. had spent about $300,000 every year -- totaling around $12 million up to that point -- to fund the Spanish government’s monitoring of the area and “track the help of local inhabitants.”
+A 2006 State Department cable published by the anti-secrecy website WikiLeaks says that the U.S. had spent about $300,000 every year -- totaling around $12 million up to that point -- to fund the Spanish government’s monitoring of the area and “track the health of local inhabitants.”

 Though the cable said recent monitoring “led the [Spanish government] to believe that the remaining contamination might/might be more serious than heretofore believed,” it tried to paint the disaster in a better diplomatic light: “When Palomares is ‘done,’ it has the potential to illustrate how close friends and Allies came together to finally rid Spain of the legacy of an unfortunate nuclear accident 40 years ago.
 What at first glance many would want to bury, could actually be unearthed and highlighted as an example of bilateral cooperation in a non-traditional area.”